 Time Under Tension (TUT) refers to the time that a muscle is under load or under strain during a set of a particular exercise.

 The graph below depicts how variable times under tension require different energy system utilization.
-For Hypertrophy, we are looking for our sets to be between 30-60 seconds of tension.

 TRAINING PRINCIPLE: THE SIZE PRINCIPLE